Licensed & Certified

 This is what most of our private tour guests choose.
 Sample full-day itinerary from Toronto:

 Doing this on your own with a designated driver is doable but exhausting.
-With a private SUV tour, all the driving and tasting reservations are pre-coordinated.
+On our private Niagara Falls tour from Toronto, all the driving and tasting reservations are pre-coordinated: one flat rate for the whole vehicle, nobody has to skip the tastings.

 What to actually order